aklivity/zilla-docs/src/reference/config/bindings/binding-grpc.md

 #### options.services

 ::: warning Deprecated
 This property will be removed in a future release.
+To access '.proto' files from the filesystem, use the [filesystem](../catalogs/catalog-filesystem.md) catalog instead.
 :::

 > `array` of `string`